use-ink/ink/examples/upgradeable-contracts/delegate-call/README.md

    ```
    cargo +nightly contract build --manifest-path=./Cargo.toml
    ```
-   You will receive the respective `upgradeable_contract.contract` bundle in the `./target/ink/` folder.
+   You will receive the respective `delegate_call.contract` bundle in the `./target/ink/` folder.
 1. Upload the `upgradeable_flipper.contract` to the chain.
-1. Upload the `upgradeable_contract.contract` to the chain.
+1. Upload the `delegate_call.contract` to the chain.
 During instantiation specify the just instantiated `upgradeable_flipper` contract as the `delegate_to` parameter.
-1. Switch the metadata of the just instantiated `upgradeable_contract` contract to the metadata of the `upgradeable_flipper` contract.
+1. Switch the metadata of the just instantiated `delegate_call` contract to the metadata of the `upgradeable_flipper` contract.
 In the `polkadot-js` UI this can be done this way:
-   1. Click the icon left of the instantiated `upgradeable_contract` contract to copy the address of it into your clipboard.
+   1. Click the icon left of the instantiated `delegate_call` contract to copy the address of it into your clipboard.
    1. Click `Add an existing contract`, insert the just copied address, upload the `upgradeable_flipper.contract` for the `Contract ABI`.
-1. Now you are able to run the operations provided by the `upgradeable_flipper` smart contract via the `upgradeable_contract` contract.
+1. Now you are able to run the operations provided by the `upgradeable_flipper` smart contract via the `delegate_call` contract.

-To change the address of the smart contract where calls are forwarded to you would switch the metadata (i.e. the `Contract ABI`) back to the `upgradeable_contract` contract and then invoke the `change_delegate_code` message.
+To change the address of the smart contract where calls are forwarded to you would switch the metadata (i.e. the `Contract ABI`) back to the `delegate_call` contract and then invoke the `change_delegate_code` message.